 Since 2014, we have regularly invited employees' elementary-age children to ITOCHU Kids Day for Visiting Mom & Dad at Work.
-The children come to work early in the morning with their parents.
-They then participate in the event after eating a morning snack provided by the company.
+The children come to work early in the morning with their parents, and participate in the event after eating a morning snack provided by the company.
 This event gives them an experience of morning-focused work.
-Moreover, they get business cards made especially for the event, which they exchange with employees at their parents' workplaces.
+We also provide business cards personalized with their names made especially for the event, which they use exchange with their parents' colleagues.
 They also attend a mock meeting in the executive meeting room and eat lunch in the employee cafeteria.
 These activities provide the children with a deeper understanding of the company where their parents work.
 The response from employees has been very positive for instilling an interest in what the children's parents do at their job and for sparking a desire to work at ITOCHU in the future.
 As we consider this an incredibly meaningful event for building family bonds and teaching children about ITOCHU, we plan to continue holding it.